NorfairKing/smos/README.md

-smos-api                 : The API for the smos server smos-api-gen             : Generators for the API for the smos server smos-client              : The smos client library smos-client-gen          : Generators for the smos client library smos-server              : The smos server smos-server-gen          : Generators for the smos server smos-sync-client         : The sync client tool
+smos-api                 : The API for the smos server smos-api-gen             : Generators for the API for the smos server smos-client              : The smos client library smos-server              : The smos server smos-server-gen          : Generators for the smos server smos-sync-client         : The sync client tool